wafflewiz/news-gator/README.md

 To start development server run: npm run dev
 The above command should run on localhost and your changes will update in real-time!

-Ask Rami if you have any issues!
+Ask in the Teams Chat if you have any issues!